 Hearing Loss is Rarely About Pure Volume

-Run of the mill acquired hearing loss is very /hearing-loss-not-firing-on-all-frequencies rarely about volume, it is nearly always about balance in sound.
+Run of the mill acquired hearing loss is very rarely about volume, it is nearly always about balance in sound.
 In fact, hearing loss that is about pure brute force volume is quite rare and it is usually something that is present from, or related to something, from birth.
 In normal, run of the mill acquired hearing loss, there is an imbalance in the ability to hear sounds.
 Some sounds can be heard quite well or even normally, while other sounds may not be heard at all.
 Ruth Kirkham, one of our contributors here on Know, talks about her own realisation about hearing loss here.

 I Can Hear The Voice!

 Quite often, someone with hearing loss can hear someone's voice very clearly, they just can't really understand what some of the words are.
 If you think about that for a minute, you can see why it is easy to think that the problem is, in fact, the speaker, not the listener, if they can hear the voice, surely the problem is that the speaker isn't speaking clearly enough?

 The actual problem is that more often than not, someone with hearing loss can't hear consonants in speech.
 So basically words sound indistinct and mumbled.
 The person isn't mumbling, you just can't hear them properly.
 However, you can see why it is easy to think that the problem is the speaker rather than your own.
 That is in fact why people take so long to realise they are having problems.
 It is also why they are loathe to release the idea that it isn't them, it's everyone else.

 Helping You Make a Realisation